Xernas78/FakeSrv/README.md

 # Fake Amethyst
-An Amethyst version of a Fake Minecraft server that only appears in server list ping (SLP)
+A handmade Minecraft server that only appears in server list ping (SLP)

 You just have to download the latest release and execute the jar file like any other jar file